-SAMPLE HANDLING Silica samples may be preserved by refrigeration at 4°C & PRESERVATION: in plastic containers up to one week without any change in plastic containers up to one week without any change in silica concentration.
+Silica samples may be preserved by refrigeration at 4°C in plastic containers up to one week without any change in silica concentration.

 INTERFERENCES: Sulfides and large amounts of iron interfere.
 Color and turbidity may be removed by standardizing the instrument with the original water sample.